RandomMeas

 Arguments

-• shadow::DenseShadow: The dense shadow to compute the partial trace for.
+• shadow::DenseShadow: The dense shadow of the full system's quantum state.

 Returns

-A new DenseShadow object reduced to the specified subsystem.
+A new DenseShadow object reduced to the specified subsystem, representing the reduced density matrix of the subsystem.

 source